lab_huffman Hazardous Huffman Codes

 Implement decode()

-Your next task will be using an existing HuffmanTree
+Your next task will be using an existing HuffmanTree to decode a given binary

 file.
 You should start at the root and traverse the tree using the description

 given in the Doxygen.
-Here is the Doxygen for decode()
+Here is the Doxygen for decode().

-You will probably find the Doxygen for BinaryFileReader
+You will probably find the Doxygen for BinaryFileReader useful

 here.

-here to build up our output.
+We’re using a standard stringstream here to build up our output.
 To append

 characters to it, use the following syntax: